Skip to Content

 • Add the smoked pulled pork if using and cook for a minute or two just long enough to release the flavor.

 • Add green beans and mix well to coat most of the beans in the infused bacon fat.
 Add chicken stock, water plus half the remaining seasoning.
 Mix well and bring to a boil then reduce to simmer.
 Cook covered 1 ½ - 2 hours.
-Halfway through cooking add remaining spices.
+Halfway through cooking add remaining spices and the cider vinegar.
 Remove from heat and serve.

 Video